 Experimenting with new designs

-In the early 1970s, the needs of Australia’s Antarctic scientific program were changing.
 In order to produce a more cost-effective, appropriate construction system, the Antarctic Division partnered with the Australian Construction Services.
-Together, they experimented with a number of designs.
+Together, they experimented with a number of new designs.

-The first design was a fibreglass panelled, igloo-shaped building which produced the Davis Biology Building.
-However, the curved shape was difficult to fabricate.
-In terms of the internal use of space, the design was an inefficient.
-Importantly, it did not improve on previous designs to combat snow-drift accumulation.
+The first design was a fibreglass panelled, igloo-shaped building.
+This design was used for the Davis Biology Building.
+The curved shape was difficult to fabricate and, in terms of the internal space, the design was inefficient.
+It also did not improve on previous designs to combat snowdrift accumulation.

-In 1976, a second experiment involved a return to the use timber panels that were sheeted with Hardifiex and coated with a plastic resin.
-This design produced the Davis Power House, Casey Trades Workshop, Mawson Science Building (Wombat), and the Mawson Transmitter Building.
-Unfortunately, the panels were heavy to transport.
-Again, designers failed to appreciate thermal insulation needs and water vapour issues characteristic of the Antarctic environment.
+In 1976, a second experiment returned to the use timber panels.
+The panels were sheeted with Hardifiex and coated with a plastic resin.
+This design was used for the Davis Power House, Casey Trades Workshop, Mawson Science Building (Wombat), and the Mawson Transmitter Building.
+The panels were heavy to transport and the designers didn't factor in the thermal insulation needs and water vapour issues that are characteristic of the Antarctic environment.
 Features such as aluminium window frames produced a thick coating of frost in the cold.

-In redesigning a construction system, there were few precedents to follow for buildings that could withstand Antarctic conditions.
-Another way of overcoming the drift problem had to be found.
-Engineers studying photographs of buildings at Davis, noticed that building sides parallel to the strongest, constant winds appeared to be swept clear of snow.
-As a result, they determined that buildings should be oriented parallel to prevailing wind, rather than across it, to clear the snowdrift.
-A group of buildings could be arranged parallel to wind direction and to each other so that access between buildings would be clear.
+Drifting snow was a challenge for station design.
+Buildings could be buried by it.
+Engineers studying photographs of buildings at Davis, noticed that the sides of some buildings were swept clear of snow, by the wind.
+Antarctic winds are strong and consistent in their direction.
+The engineers realised that buildings could be oriented parallel to the prevailing wind, rather than across it, to clear the snowdrift.
+A group of buildings could be arranged parallel to the wind direction (and to each other) so that access between buildings would stay clear of snow.

-Another innovation developed from studying the geology surrounding stations.
-It was found that the solid granite at Mawson, and the mixture of gravel moraine and rock outcrop at Davis and Casey, were unlikely to contain any substantial ice.
-Engineers then adopted building foundations could be placed directly on the ground, using concrete pedestal foundations with insulated enclosed sub-floor spaces.
-Conventional steel framing sized to suit wind speed was an obvious choice, but an external panel material was needed which was lighter than timber and cheaper than fibreglass.
-History was repeated – laminated 1200 mm wide standard Australian cool room panels were chosen, with face sheets of galvanised, pre-finished steel and a polystyrene foam core.
-The foam was chemically treated with fire retardant, but designers had to accept the drawback that heat on the panel faces would still melt the core.
+Another innovation developed from studying the geology of the station sites.
+The solid granite at Mawson, and the mixture of gravel moraine and rock outcrop at Davis and Casey, didn't contain any substantial ice.
+Engineers began building foundations directly on the ground, using concrete pedestal foundations with insulated enclosed sub-floor spaces.
+Conventional steel framing sized to suit wind speed was an obvious choice.
+An external panel material was needed which was lighter than timber and cheaper than fibreglass.
+Laminated 1,200 mm wide standard Australian cool room panels were chosen.
+They had face sheets of galvanised, pre-finished steel and a polystyrene foam core.
+The foam was chemically treated with fire retardant, but the designers had to accept that heat on the panel faces would still melt the core.
 An internal lining of gypsum-cored plaster board was used to protect panels against internal fires.